tatuanfpt/notepadApp/ReadMe.md

 6. **Random Backgrounds:** `CAGradientLayer` is used to generate random gradients for visual appeal.

 ## Setup
-1. Clone the repository.
+1. Clone the repository, choose `main` branch.
 3. Add your `GoogleService-Info.plist` file for Firebase integration.
 4. Build and run the app.

 ## Future Improvements
 - Add more unit tests for View Model and Firestore operations.
-- Implement conflict resolution for Firestore sync.
+- Finish Firestore intergation + conflict resolution sync.
 - Add animations for note transitions.

 ## Screenshots